 Every now and then I will track down a box set or a CD I have not heard before (and he has released a lot throughout the world, even a series of fun albums in different languages), but usually they are with mixed results, maybe one or two songs finding their way into my everyday listening.
 I try to fight back the disappointment of some, like his embarrassing later attempts at country.
 What always reassures me and brings me back when I find a track that obviously doesn’t fit my mold for a Nat song is his last album L-O-V-E.

 His voice is not where it once was in this album, could it be the hint of the cancer that will take his life sneaking in?
 But the record is still a welcome return to his jazz roots with a big band backing him up, maybe giving a hint of where Nat would have gone if he had had more time.
 At least that is what I would like to think.

 Nat King Cole like many artists I hold dear to my heart left this mortal coil before I arrived.
 So for those that say I am living in the past, I can’t be, since there is no past there I can relate to.
 I have taken his voice and put it on my time, my own world; and I hope someday my kids will do the same.
 There is comfort there, from his light piano playing to his soft, smooth baritone, finding old memories and creating new with each track’s beginning.

-If you liked reading my article, why not check out some of my books?
-I had two novels published in the last few years, My Problem With Doors and Megan.
-You can find them via my amazon.com author page here.
+If you liked reading my article, why not check out some of my published books?
+I’ve had three novels published in the last few years, the new A Jane Austen Daydream, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
+You can find them via my amazon.com author page here, or Doors and Megan as an eBook on Google eBooks here.
 Thanks for reading!